swcarpentry/make-novice/02-makefiles.md

   actions.
 These actions form a recipe to build the target from its dependencies and can be considered to be a shell script.
-* Actions are indented using the TAB character, *not* 8 spaces.
+* Actions are indented using a single TAB character, *not* 8 spaces.
 This is a legacy of Make's 1970's origins.
+If the difference between spaces and a TAB character isn’t obvious in your editor, try moving your cursor from one side of the TAB to the other.
+It should jump four or more spaces.
 * Together, the target, dependencies, and actions form a a [rule](reference.html#rule).